cthealljr/ecommerce-rest-api-js/README.md

 No testing yet.

+## Code Style

+JavaScript code in this project follows the [JavaScript Standard Style](https://standardjs.com/).

 ## License

 Unless otherwise stated, files in this project are licensed under the Apache License Version 2.0.